2020-DEV-125/TicTaToe/README.md

 $ java -jar target/tic-tac-toe.jar
 ```

-Open your browser and type http://<IP Address>:8080 to view user interface of the game and follow instructions.
+Open your browser and type http://"IP Address":8080 to view user interface of the game and follow instructions.

+Here "IP Address" is IP address of the sever where the application is deployed.